Official State of Rhode Island website

 Clean Water State Revolving Fund Loans

-The Clean Water State Revolving Fund (CWSRF) is co-managed by the RI Infrastructure Bank & Office of Water Resources and provides below market rate financing for a wide array of water pollution abatement projects — from traditional sewers and sewage treatment projects, to landfill closures, community septic system repair programs and stormwater treatment or mitigation projects, as well as riverbank and estuarine restoration projects, including salt marsh restorations.
+The Clean Water State Revolving Fund (CWSRF) program is co-managed by DEM's Office of Water Resources and the RI Infrastructure Bank.
+The CWSRF provides below-market-rate financing for a wide array of water pollution abatement projects put forth by municipalities and other eligible entities.
+Eligible types of projects range from traditional sewers and sewage treatment projects, to landfill closures, community septic system repair programs, stormwater treatment and mitigation projects, as well as aquatic habitat, estuarine, and hydrologic restoration projects.
 Alternative energy and water efficiency projects that benefit a water pollution treatment facility are CWSRF eligible, along with projects that make wastewater infrastructure more resilient to the effects of climate change.
-Also, open space acquisitions with a water quality nexus are eligible for financing.
+Open space acquisitions for a water quality purpose, such as drinking water source protection, are also eligible for CWSRF financing.

 Project Priority List